-Plexiglass separation
+Plexiglass Separation

 Portable Plexiglass will be placed in high traffic areas where distancing may be problematic, such as at the front reception area of the main office, the learning commons circulation desk, and guidance reception areas.
-Plexiglass dividers will be installed on round tables in the Bet Hayeled classrooms to provide students with their own protected space at the shared table.
+Plexiglass dividers have been installed on round tables in the Bet Hayeled classrooms to provide students with their own protected space at the shared tables.
 Where distancing can be maintained, plexiglass is not needed.
 All plexiglass dividers will be disinfected regularly.